 Because any veterans’ benefits paid under any law administered by the Department of Veterans Affairs (VA) is not considered income, it should not be reported on your application for financial aid as such.
 Submitting a FAFSA is necessary to know whether you qualify for a Pell Grant and/or student loans.
-Students utilizing Military Tuition Assistance funds must indicate this on their FAFSA as an additional resource toward their tuition cost which may affect the amount of their award.
+Students utilizing Military Tuition Assistance funds must indicate this on their FAFSA as an additional resource toward their tuition cost, which may affect the amount of their award.
 Click here to learn more about or apply for financial aid.

 After you have started your degree program and developed your personalized Degree Plan, the VA department at WGU will certify your program of study to Veterans Affairs.
 This is done by the last day of the first month of each term.
-You should receive your first benefit payment within 5-8 weeks after a certification is submitted each term.
+You should receive your first benefit payment within five to eight weeks after a certification is submitted each term.
 You should then regularly receive a monthly payment after the last day of each month and your verification of attendance (if applicable).
 But first, you must apply to WGU and be admitted.
 And you will need to have received notice of your VA education benefit eligibility.
 WGU’s VA department can help you complete the necessary steps for attendance certification.

 WGU does not award traditional “credits” directly for military experience, but an incoming student may have certain requirements waived when the military experience has been ACE-reviewed and applied directly to the WGU degree program.
 WGU can also waive requirements based upon DANTES and CLEP exams that match with WGU program requirements and meet minimum grading standards.
 A transcript review is required to determine exactly what can be waived.
 More importantly, everything you’ve learned that’s relevant to your degree program can potentially help you accelerate your degree.
 Talk to an Enrollment Counselor to get a detailed explanation.
 If you have served in any branch of the military, you should be able to obtain a military transcript.
 WGU’s VA department can direct you to the online resources to request it.